 9. “Something else came out at the same time as the baby!”

-No, no, no, no, no. Simultaneously pushing out a human baby and a food baby is EVERY woman’s greatest fear, so take a cue from the birthing team and look the other way.
+No, no, no, no, no. Simultaneously pushing out a human baby and a poo is EVERY woman’s greatest fear, so take a cue from the birthing team and look the other way.
 A clever midwife will whisk it away in mere seconds and no-one needs to speak about it ever again.
 Let’s leave the woman with a tiny scrap of dignity, shall we?

 10. “Hey, doc, can you add an extra stitch?”